-Create Tableau Heat Map
+How to Create a Heat Map in Tableau?

-In this example, we are going to create Tableau Heat Map on Matrix report or cross tab report.
-First, Drag and Drop the Colors group (which we created in Tableau Grouping article) from Dimension Region to Columns Shelf and Country name from Dimension region to Rows Shelf.
+In this example, we will create a Heat Map on the Matrix report or crosstab report.
+But, first, Drag and Drop the Colors group (which we created in the Grouping article) from Dimension Region to Columns Shelf and Country name from Dimension Region to Rows Shelf.

-From the above screenshot, you can observe that we successfully created the Tableau Heatmap
+From the above screenshot, you can observe that we successfully created the Tableau Heatmap.

-How to Format Tableau Heat Map
+How to Format Tableau Heat map Colors?

 The desktop also allows us to format or edit the heat map default green.
 To format the default density marks, Please click on the Down arrow as shown below and select the Edit Colors.. option from the drop-down menu.